 Event Year Begin: Various

-This case study package and educator copies are available from the Program on Negotiation Clearinghouse.
+This case study package and educator copies are available from the Teaching Negotiation Resource Center.